soumyadip1995/Scheme_Haskell/Tests.md

 - Adding basic primitives./ghc eval.hs && eval "(- (+ 4 6 3) 3 5 2)"
 - ./ghc primitives.hs && primitives "(< 2 3)"
 - BUG FIX:- Error #f.
 Use Import Control.Monad.Except
-- pattern Matching 2:- BUG FIX:- #f by adding an if clause
+- pattern Matching 2:- BUG FIX:- #f by adding an if clause or use an error throw.

 - ./ghc primitives.hs && primitives "(if (> 2 3) \"no\" \"yes\")"\